Tendrl/tendrl-ansible/roles/tendrl-server/README.md

     In other words, **this role can't disable nor reconfigura etcd authentication, it can only skip etcd auth setup and config tasks**.

-    This means that the only way to disable etcd authentication is to set `etcd_authentication` to `False` for the 1st time you run ansible to deploy Tendrl, and keep it this way every other run of tendrl-ansible.
+    Since authentication is disabled in etcd by default, the only way to configure Tendrl to run without etcd authentication is to set `etcd_authentication` to `False` for the 1st time you run ansible to deploy Tendrl, and keep it this way every other run of tendrl-ansible.